 Pop Beauty Eye Cake in Blue Eyes, $19, is a gorgeous palette consisting of five different colors designed to bring out the pop in your blue eyes.
 The colors are smooth in texture and rich in pigment and will draw oodles of attention to your eyes.
 Consider yourself warned baby!

 For more palettes to enhance blue eyes, read more

-Welcome back to Eyeshadow 101.
-The first installment was all about purple shadows for hazel/green eyes. #2 is dedicated to finding the best suited eyeshadows for all of you blue eyed beauties.
-Whether you have more of a sky blue tone or an oceany navy-green darker eye color; men will melt when they catch a glimpse of your baby blues.
+Welcome back to Eye Shadow 101.
+The first installment was all about purple shadows for hazel/green eyes.
+Number two is dedicated to finding the best-suited eye shadows for all of you blue-eyed beauties.
+Whether you have more of a sky blue tone or a navy color, men will melt when they catch a glimpse of your baby blues.

-Let's begin with a short reiteration of the basics from installment #1.
-The goal of wearing eye make-up is to enhance/bring attention to your eyes.
-The rule of thumb is to wear the opposite color eye shadow of your eyes on the color wheel so that your eyes really stand out (or POP as they say in the make-up world).
+Let's begin with a short reiteration of the basics from installment number one.
+The goal of wearing eye makeup is to enhance and bring attention to your eyes.
+The rule of thumb is to wear the opposite color eye shadow of your eyes on the color wheel so that your eyes really stand out (or pop as they say in the makeup world).

-If there’s one thing to remember when it comes to blue eyes it's this: Never match your eyeshadow to your clothing or your eye color!
-If you have blue eyes, wearing blue eyeshadow makes your eyes look duller - and complementing your clothing has been out since the 80’s.
+If there’s one thing to remember when it comes to blue eyes it's this: avoid matching your eye shadow to your clothing or your eye color.
+If you have blue eyes, wearing blue eye shadow makes your eyes look duller — and complementing your clothing has been out since the '80s.
 Imagine if you were wearing red or black?
-YIKES!
+Yikes!

 To specifically make your blue eyes traffic stoppingly bold, I suggest colors such as: browns, grays, golds, rusty peaches, or plum colors.
 To see my product recommendations and reviews read more